fantasycalendar/FoundryVTT-Sequencer/README.md

 ## Credits
 ### Feedback and amazing help

-* U-man over at [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) - Copyright © 2020 Emmanuel Ruaud
+* U-man over at [FXMaster](https://gitlab.com/mesfoliesludiques/foundryvtt-fxmaster) for his implementation of layers - Copyright © 2020 Emmanuel Ruaud
-* Otigon with his [Automated Animations](https://github.com/otigon/automated-jb2a-animations) - Copyright © 2020 Otigon
+* Otigon with his [Automated Animations](https://github.com/otigon/automated-jb2a-animations) for his work on handling standardized effects - Copyright © 2020 Otigon
+* ghost (ghost#2000 on discord) for his fixes to the audio sections
+* League of Extraordinary FoundryVTT Developers for their ongoing support and suggestions

 ### Oujia Board
 - Code: md-mention2reply